csomgyula/select2/doc/select2_bad.md

     thread 1: nto_selected = not nto_interrupted part 2: set nto_selected

-which sets the selected flag to true since the previous read of the interrupt flag yielded false
+which sets the selected flag to true since the previous read of the interrupt flag yielded false, hence

+    thread 1: if nto_selected

+evaluates to true and thread 1 becomes selectable as well.

 conclusion
 ---